AaronAmberman/WPF.Translations.TranslationBinding/README.md

 Be sure to check out the testing WPF application project in the repository for code examples.
 We will cover some examples at a high level.

 ### Implementing ITranslationProvider
-Make a simple translation provider that resource XAML resource dictionaries for translations...
+Make a simple translation provider that reads resource XAML resource dictionaries for translations...

 ```C#
 using WPF.Translations.TranslationBinding;